Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Update-AzVmss.md

 ```

 ## DESCRIPTION
-The **Update-AzureRmVmss** cmdlet updates the state of a Virtual Machine Scale Set (VMSS) to the state of a local VMSS object.
+The **Update-AzVmss** cmdlet updates the state of a Virtual Machine Scale Set (VMSS) to the state of a local VMSS object.

 ## EXAMPLES

 ### Example 1: Update the state of a VMSS to the state of a local VMSS object.
 ```
-PS C:\> Update-AzureRmVmss -ResourceGroupName "Group001" -Name "VMSS001" -VirtualMachineScaleSet $LocalVMSS
+PS C:\> Update-AzVmss -ResourceGroupName "Group001" -Name "VMSS001" -VirtualMachineScaleSet $LocalVMSS
 ```

 This command updates the state of the VMSS named VMSS001 that belongs to the resource group named Group001 to the state of a local VMSS object, $LocalVMSS.